Horbenkodev/hugo-blog/content/posts/what-is-a-chatbot-and-how-to-use-it-for-business/index.md

 **Smart chatbots** rely on [artificial intelligence](https://anadea.info/blog/artificial-intelligence-pandoras-box-or-the-holy-grail) when they communicate with users.
 Instead of pre-prepared answers, the robot responds with adequate suggestions on the topic.
 In addition, all the words said by the customers are recorded for later processing.
 However, the Forrester <a href="https://www.forrester.com/report/The+State+Of+Chatbots/-/E-RES136207" rel="nofollow" target="_blank">report</a> "The State of Chatbots" points out that artificial intelligence is not a magic and is not yet ready to produce marvelous experiences for users on its own.
 On the contrary, it requires a huge work:

-> "Chat developers and designers are the gardeners: they have to tend to the chatbots and coach their growth through continuous, yet gentle, correction. these designers must also beg, coerce, and incent customers to put up with subpar experiences during the process: the learning is really slow."
+> Chat developers and designers are the gardeners: they have to tend to the chatbots and coach their growth through continuous, yet gentle, correction. these designers must also beg, coerce, and incent customers to put up with subpar experiences during the process: the learning is really slow.

 ### The most popular chatbot